 High-Altitude Cerebral Edema or HACE

 High-Altitude Cerebral Edema, or HACE, is a form of altitude sickness where the brain swells with fluid.
 It is brought on by exposure to high-altitude conditions.
-Symptoms for HACE include ataxia, which is difficulty walking, confusion, headache and seizures.
+Symptoms of HACE include ataxia, which is difficulty walking, confusion, headache and seizures.
 The only treatment for HACE is to reduce exposure to high altitudes by descending immediately.
 In cases where the patient is too debilitated to descend, the use of a hyperbaric chamber bag will reduce the experienced altitude level until descent is possible.
 Dexamethasone can be taken at a dose of 8mg once, then 4mg every 6 hours (consult with a doctor).

 High-Altitude Pulmonary Edema or HAPE